-Mr. Thoma is represented by mesothelioma attorneys Moshe Maimon and Leah Kagan of Levy Konigsberg LLP, a national mesothelioma law firm with offices in New York and New Jersey.
+Mr. Thoma is represented by mesothelioma attorney Moshe Maimon of Levy Konigsberg LLP, a national mesothelioma law firm with offices in New York and New Jersey.

 Like Mr. Thoma, individuals, who worked in paint manufacturing facilities in the 1950s, 1960s, and 1970s, were routinely exposed to asbestos, talc, and asbestos-containing products as part of the manufacturing process, frequently without knowledge of the actual materials they were working with.
 As a result, many of these workers have developed mesothelioma, an asbestos-related cancer that occurs most commonly in the pleura or peritoneum that line the lungs and abdominal cavities.
 Mesothelioma develops after a “latency period”, which can range from ten to fifty years after the initial asbestos exposure.
 It is this latency period that makes obtaining records that date back decades so difficult.
 It is also why it so important for judges like Judge McCormick to continue requiring defendants, named in a lawsuit for discovery purposes only, to produce documents only they would have in their possession.